-Assaults are the fourth leading cause of work-related deaths.
+Assaults are the second leading cause of work-related deaths following roadway motor-vehicle crashes.
 Nonfatal work-related assault injuries continue to be on the rise.
-For the first time in four years the number of workplace homicide deaths did not increase.
-In 2017, assaults resulted in 18,400 injuries and illnesses involving days away from work and 458 fatalities.
+The number of workplace assault deaths decreased for the third year in a row.
+In 2018, assaults resulted in 20,790 injuries and illnesses involving days away from work and 453 fatalities.
 Assaults are categorized as intentional injury inflicted by another person and include several types of events:

 - Intentional shooting by another person

 This infographic provides an overview of the nonfatal trends involving days away from work, including nature of injury, part of body injured, and industry.
 Explore the data details tab for information on fatal injuries, injury rates, and historic trends.